PayPrecisePremium UK Salary Tools

 Estimated charge: full Child Benefit amount.
 Once ANI reaches £80,000 or more, the charge equals 100% of the Child Benefit claimed for the year.

-Why it matters: after this point, the question usually becomes whether to keep receiving payments or opt out of them.
+What comes next: above this point the question becomes whether to keep the payments or opt out.

 Example 4